flutter/website/src/docs/development/add-to-app/android/project-setup.md

 your normal IntelliJ Flutter plugin functionalities such as Dart code completion, hot reload, widget inspector etc.

-Add-to-app flows with Android Studio is only supported on Android Studio 3.6 and only supports integrating via source code Gradle sub-project rather than via AARs.
+Add-to-app flows with Android Studio are only supported on Android Studio 3.6 and only supports integrating via source code Gradle sub-project rather than via AARs.
 See below for more details on the distinction.